-MATH 215 Introduction to Statistics
+MATH 215 MATH 216 Introduction to Statistics

 or (2)

-= Computer-oriented Approach to Statistics (3)
+Computer-oriented Approach to Statistics (3)

-MATH 216 and
+and

+The content on these pages was captured on July 21, 2016 and is effective September 1, 2016.

-MATH 265 Introduction to Calculus I WATE 205 or (3) MATH 270 Linear Algebra I Any university-leve el computing science (COMP) course (3) SCIE 326 Scientific credit requiremen Reasoning (may be used to satisfy the minimum senior-level science its) (3) PHIL 333 Profession onal Ethics or (3) PHIL 371 Ethics: So cience, Technology, and the Environment HIST 404 Historical Foundations of Modern Science (3) ENGL 255 Introductory Composition (see note following) (3) These core Arts s courses will fulfill part of the minimum credits required in Arts and/or ٢ have a grade of B- (70 per cent) or better in an Athabasca University English course above the preparatory (100) level;
+Introduction to Calculus I MATH 265 or (3) MATH 270 Linear Algebra I Any university-leve l computing science (COMP) course (3) SCIE 326 Scientific Reasoning (may be used to satisfy the minimum senior-level science credit requirements) (3) PHIL 333 Profession nal Ethics or (3) PHIL 371 Ethics: Sci ience, Technology, and the Environment HIST 404 Historical Foundations of Modern Science (3) ENGL 255 Introductory Composition (see note following) (3)

-Administrative Studies.
+These core Arts courses will fulfill part of the minimum credits required in Arts and/or Administrative Studies.